HagenSR/byte_le_royale_2022/docs/FarTechnicalDocumentation/_sources/Shooter.rst.txt

 ================ =========== ===========
 Name             Type        Description
 ================ =========== ===========
-hitbox           Hitbox      Hitbox of where the shooter is on the map view_distance    int         Radius of circle that represents your field of view max_speed        int         Max speed a player can move in a turn
+health           int         How much health the player currently has hitbox           Hitbox      Hitbox of where the shooter is on the map view_distance    int         Radius of circle that represents your field of view max_speed        int         Max speed a player can move in a turn